duruyao/DockDuck/README.md

-# DockerDK
+# DockDuck

-DockerDK adds a development kit layer to a specific Docker images, such as starting openssh-server and installing gdbserver, and provides some scripts as shortcuts for using Docker.
+DockDuck adds a development kit layer to a specific docker image, such as starting openssh-server and installing gdbserver, and provides some scripts as shortcuts for using docker.